Divya-neuroclarity/NCSPipeline/README.md

 # Medical NCS Report Generator

-This application generates structured medical reports from NCS (Nerve Conduction Study) machine PDFs using GPT-4o-mini and Claude 3.5 Sonnet.
+This application generates structured medical reports from NCS (Nerve Conduction Study) machine PDFs using GPT and Claude.
 ## Setup Instructions

 1.  **Install Python**: Ensure you have Python 3.8 or higher installed.